WilliamJGrace/bank-tech-test/README.md

 # Bank Tech Test
 This commnand-line application was built with JavaScript using the Jasmine framework for testing.
 I Have used ESLint for linting and karma and istanbul for code coverage.
+The whole application was developed using the TDD process.

 ## To run
 ```